-3.2.4 NOVAC
+2.3.
+NOVAC

 NOVAC, the Network for Observation of Volcanic and Atmospheric Change, was initiated in 2005 as a 5-years-long project financed by the European Union (Galle et al., 2010).
-Its main purpose was to implement a global network for the study of volcanic atmospheric plumes and related geophysical phenomena by using the Scanning-DOAS instrument.
-Up to 2013, 68 instruments have been installed at 26 volcanoes in Central and South America, Italy, Democratic Republic of Congo, Reunion, Iceland, and Philippines, and efforts are being done to expand the network to other active volcanic zones.
-NOVAC has been a pioneer initiative in the community of volcanologists, involving research institutes and volcanological observatories in 18 countries.
-A map with location of the volcanoes in the network and participating institutions is shown in Figure 8.
+Its main purpose was to implement a global network for the study of volcanic atmospheric plumes and related geophysical phenomena by using the scanning-DOAS instrument.
+Up to 2014, about 70 instruments have been installed at 32 volcanoes in Central and South America, Italy, Democratic Republic of Congo, Reunion, Iceland, and Philippines, and efforts are being done to expand the network to other active volcanic zones.
+NOVAC has been a pioneer initiative in the community of volcanologists, involving research institutes and volcanological observatories in more than 20 countries.
+A map with location of the volcanoes in the network and participating institutions is shown in Figure 11.